Denzel Curry: 2022–2023: Melt My Eyez See Your Future

 On January 5, 2022, the official trailer for Curry's fifth studio album, titled Melt My Eyez See Your Future, was uploaded to his YouTube channel.
 It was revealed that the album would contain guest appearances from artists such as T-Pain, 6lack, Slowthai, Rico Nasty, J.I.D, and Thundercat, among others.
 Curry said the project would feature a new, more mature sound, different from his previous works: "Y'all are not going to hear the same type of Denzel anymore."
-On January 24, a single titled "Walkin", along with a Western-inspired music video directed by Adrian Villagomez, was released.
+On January 24, a single, titled "Walkin", along with a Western-inspired music video directed by Adrian Villagomez, was released.
 Curry also said the album "is made up of everything that I couldn't [include] on Ta13oo or Imperial because I was going through depression [and] anger issues", and would take inspiration from traditional hip-hop, drum and bass, trap, poetry, and jazz.
 The same day, a North American and European tour promoting the album (with guest acts Kenny Mason, Mike Dimes, Redveil, and PlayThatBoiZay) was announced.
 On February 24, Curry released another single from the upcoming album, "Zatoichi" featuring Slowthai.
 It was accompanied by a music video also directed by Adrian Villagomez.
 On March 18, Curry announced the album would be released on March 25.
 On March 21, a third single, "Troubles" featuring T-Pain, was released along with a music video.
-The album was released on March 25, 2022.
+The album was released on March 25.
 It debuted at number 51 on the Billboard 200 chart, and at number 23 on the Billboard Top R&B/Hip-Hop Albums chart.

 Curry recorded a song featuring rapper Reason, "1st Quarter", as a contribution to Apple Music's "collection of exclusively commissioned new songs from Black creatives", titled Juneteenth 2022: Freedom Songs.
 He commented: "It's an accomplishment to make it through the first quarter of my life.
 Especially as a Black man in America".

 Curry's song featuring PlayThatBoiZay, "Let It All Hang Out", was included in Elvis—a biographical movie about Elvis Presley that premiered in June 2022—as well as on the movie's soundtrack album.

-On June 24, 2022, a collaboration between Dot da Genius, JID, Curry, and Kid Cudi, titled "Talk About Me", was released, along with a music video directed by Cole Bennett.
+On June 24, a collaboration between Dot da Genius, JID, Curry, and Kid Cudi, titled "Talk About Me", was released, along with a music video directed by Cole Bennett.

-On June 29, 2022, Curry performed an NPR Tiny Desk Concert.
+On June 29, Curry performed an NPR Tiny Desk Concert.
 On July 21, he performed "Walkin" on The Tonight Show Starring Jimmy Fallon.

-On September 30, 2022, Curry released Melt My Eyez See Your Future (The Extended Edition).
-The album features reimagined versions of songs from the original album with live instrumentation performed by the Cold Blooded Soul Band, which performed with Curry on his NPR Tiny Desk Concert and The Tonight Show performance.
+On September 30, Curry released Melt My Eyez See Your Future (The Extended Edition).
+The album features reimagined versions of songs from the original album with live instrumentation, performed by the Cold Blooded Soul Band, from which performed with Curry on his NPR Tiny Desk Concert and The Tonight Show performance.

-On May 5, 2023, Curry released his live project Live At Electric Lady, which featured new versions of Melt My Eyez songs and a rendition of Erykah Badu's "Didn't Cha Know" with Bilal.
+On May 5, 2023, Curry released a now Spotify-exclusive live project Live At Electric Lady, which featured new versions of Melt My Eyez songs and a rendition of Erykah Badu's "Didn't Cha Know" with Bilal.